holoviz/panel/doc/api/index.md

 The Panel API Reference Manual provides a comprehensive reference for all methods and parameters on Panel components.
-For more information on how to use the components see the [Reference Gallery](../reference/index).
+For more information on how to use the components see the [Component Gallery](../reference/index).

 ## Overview